aehng/Lecture-Notes/Module0/Lec05-Fri_Jan_20/README.md

 **Retrospective meetings** are held at the end of each sprint to reflect on and draw lessons from the experience.

+Today I want to know the answer to this question:

+*How comfortable are you with the command shell?*

+0. Warm, Cozy Blanket
+1. Favorite Pair of Shoes
+2. Bowl of Cereal
+3. Cold Shower
+4. Walking on Legos

 Statistic                        | Value
 --------------------------------:|:---------------